Single Transferable Vote (STV) Explained

 Any candidate who reaches the quota is elected.

-If a candidate has more votes than the quota, their surplus votes are transferred to voters’ next preferences.
+If a candidate has more votes than the quota, their surplus votes are transferred to voters’ next preferences (see below).

 If no one reaches the quota, the candidate with the fewest votes is eliminated and their votes are transferred to next preferences.